| see page 157. Section 3.9.2 Designing experienceA few years ago Alan and Russell were directors of a (now

 arranged at each place and before you eat you offer one another

+the other end of your cracker and pull.
 Although the crackers are usually made of quite thin paper,

 often crepe paper, it is surprisingly hard to pull them apart.